mrismanaziz/Reforestation/README.md

-## To the guy who invented zero... thanks for nothing.
+## Did you hear about the two thieves who stole a calendar?
+They each got six months.